Sorrento (Vic.)

 Sorrento is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sorrento's dwelling structure, as per the latest Census, consisted of 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-Home ownership in Sorrento stood at 66.9%, with mortgaged dwellings at 20.8% and rented ones at 12.3%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $2,000.
-The median weekly rent in Sorrento was $462, compared to Melbourne metro's $390.
-Nationally, Sorrento's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The latest Census evaluated dwelling structures in Sorrento as 97.0% houses and 3.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Sorrento was at 66.9%, with mortgaged dwellings at 20.8% and rented dwellings at 12.3%.
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure in Sorrento was recorded at $462, compared to Melbourne metro's $390.
+Nationally, Sorrento's median monthly mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing